-Patients should be assessed for respiratory symptoms at the earliest opportunity to direct them to the safest route within the facility.
+Patients should be assessed for respiratory symptoms at the earliest opportunity to direct them to the safest route within the facility in line with the respiratory screening questions.

 SAS staff should undertake the respiratory screening questions prior to arrival at the receiving Emergency Department and accompany the patient to the appropriate waiting area dependant on outcome.